pmean/build-website/text/16/05/which-r-package.md

 the package as others did.

 Then I remembered the crantastic web site (<http://crantastic.org/>).
-This is a site created by Hadley Wickham and Bjørn Mæland that offers user submitted reviews of the various packages along with links to the package and a revision history.
+This is a site created by Hadley Wickham and Bj<f8>rn M<e6>land that offers user submitted reviews of the various packages along with links to the package and a revision history.
 Many packages in crantastic do not have any reviews yet, and that by itself is revealing.
 If no one has reviewed